AlexanderFranse/newConnect4/NOTES.md

     - ✅ Update open api spec with post call
     - ✅ Update dropDisc component to makeMove
     - ✅ Update dropDisc unit tests to take 2 params
-    - 🍅 Review the second scenario
+    - ✅ Review the second scenario
+    - 🙌 Add bot move in makeMove component function
+    - 🙌 Add unit for a bot to choose the column, should be between 0 and 6
+        - between 0 and 6 --> true
     - Double check the dropdisc function implemented corectly

     POST